 |

-Announcement that Newport City Council and Newport School Solutions Limited (a
+Announcement that Newport City Council and Newport School Solutions Limited (a VINCI Investments

-Norwest Holst s Bristol Office has been awarded a 14.9 million contract to
+new Glan Usk Primary School.
+Norwest Holst s Bristol Office has been awarded a 14.9 million

-and the Building & Facilities Division of Crispin & Borst has been awarded an
+contract to design and construct the school and the Building & Facilities Division of Crispin &

-and provide support services at the school for a period of 25 years.
+school for a period of 25 years.

 | ||||